ZAX ZAX

 3. Choose the Right Tech Stack

 Selecting the right technology stack is crucial for long-term success.
 Your choices will impact development speed, scalability, hiring, and maintenance costs.
+As OpenView Partners explains, the best stack is one your team can ship quickly with - don't over-engineer early.
 For a deep dive into technology options, check our guide on essential web technologies in 2026.

 Recommended Stack for a SaaS in 2026